 The authors declare that they have no competing interests.

 PJM, RC, CEC, RCP were responsible for identifying the research questions, design of the study, obtaining ethics approval, the acquisition of funding and overseeing study implementation.
 MDY contributed to development of intervention materials, recruiting participants and study implementation.
 HAS completed the statistical analysis for the current study.
 All authors were responsible for the drafting of this manuscript and have read and approved the final version.

 Electronic supplementary material

 Additional file 1: Table S1.: Baseline characteristics of participants completing the intervention phase of the SHED-IT program.
-Table S2.
 Link between social support activities and the person providing support.
 Table S3.
 Inter-correlations among completion rates for the support book components.
 Table S4.
 The proportion of participants who reported using the nine weight loss tips to assist with weight loss.
 (DOC 75 KB)

 About this article

 Morgan, P.J., Scott, H.A., Young, M.D. et al. Associations between program outcomes and adherence to Social Cognitive Theory tasks: process evaluation of the SHED-IT community weight loss trial for men.
 Int J Behav Nutr Phys Act 11, 89 (2014). https://doi.org/10.1186/s12966-014-0089-9

 - Process evaluation